Skip to Main Content

 • Yes, there are several conservative treatment options, ranging from physical therapy and incontinence aids for stress incontinence to dietary changes, Botox treatments, habit changes, bladder training, and medications for urge incontinence.
 We also use neuromodulation, a technique that retrains the bladder nerve response using small amounts of direct electrical stimulation to the nerves themselves.
 Our team of women's health experts considers the least-invasive approaches to treating your pelvic health concerns first.

-• Sometimes reducing your fluid intake; avoiding nicotine, caffeine and carbonated beverages; or regularly practicing pelvic floor exercises will help reduce or eliminate leakage.
+• Sometimes reducing your fluid intake; avoiding nicotine, caffeine, and carbonated beverages; or regularly practicing pelvic floor exercises will help reduce or eliminate leakage.
 If these suggestions don’t help, you should consider seeking medical attention.

 • Success rates and recovery periods depend on your specific continence problem, but many of our procedures have success rates as high as 80 to 90 percent over the long term.
 Recovery can range from overnight for most procedures to six weeks for full recovery from bladder augmentation surgery.